Internships for Academic Credit

 - Application links are provided within each course overview below.

 - Application deadline: applications are due by the Thursday prior to add/swap within the semester of desired enrollment.
 Applications are typically reviewed in 3-5 business days.
-Summer 2020 applications need to be received by Monday, June 22 for consideration.
+Summer applications need to be received by the third Monday in June for consideration.

 - Graduate students: If you are interested in pursuing credit for an internship, especially for visa or CPT compliance, please consult the GSM forms page and/or contact your Program Director.